 The IRS will not enter into any type of negotiations until all of your past tax returns have been filed.
 You have the right to file your returns any time.
 Regardless of how late the returns are.
 In many cases this is the first step in solving your tax problem.

 This program is for a taxpayer who is never going to be able to afford to pay the taxes owed.
 The IRS may settle for a lesser amount than owed, if they can’t pay the negotiated amount in full.
-Of course this is all based on the ability of the taxpayer to pay off the debt.
+Of course this is all based on the ability of the taxpayer to pay off the amount owed.
 You should never try to negotiate this yourself.
 Hire a trained professional (like an Enrolled Agent) to negotiate for you.
 They know what to say and how to say it, to get the job done right.

 If a negotiated settlement cannot be reached with the IRS, bankruptcy may be your last option.
 Only a highly qualified professional will be able to help you thru the process of this type of action.
 Never do this on your own.
 This is a very tricky area.
 Not everyone will be eligible.